qbrilliance/qristal-core/docs/md/quantum_gates.md

         where q0 is the control qubit and q1 is the target qubit.

+- ACZ - anti-controlled-Z
+    - Unitary Description and Decomposition Rules

+        As per CZ, but acting on the opposite control state, i.e. applies a Z operation to the target qubit if the control qubit is zero.

+    - OpenQASM

+        Not supported.

+    - QB-extended XASM

+        Gate format: `CZ(<control_qubit>,<target_qubit>,c[01]));`

+    - QB Native Transpilation

+        ```python
+        acz(q0, q1)
+        ```

+        where q0 is the control qubit and q1 is the target qubit.

 - $R_x(\theta)$ - Pauli rotation on *X*-axis by $\theta$
     - Unitary Description and Decomposition Rules